Wrinkling and Haefliger structures: Preliminaries: groupoids, principal bundles and microbundles

-Our overall goal in $h$-principle is to construct and classify principal $\GammaR$-bundles by relating them to their ``formal counterparts''.
-In order to speak of classification, which we understand to be \emph{up to homotopy}, we have to construct a \emph{space} of principal $\GammaR$-bundles.
-Recall that $H^1(S,\GammaR)$ is just a set.
+Our overall goal in the context of h-principles is to construct and classify a certain class of principal groupoid bundles.
+In order to speak of a classification of principal groupoid bundles, which we understand to be \emph{up to homotopy}, we have to construct a \emph{space} of principal groupoid bundles, which is the goal of this section.

-We begin by explaining what a continuous family should be: \begin{definition} Let $S$ and $K$ be topological spaces, with $K$ serving as parameter space.
-A \textbf{$K$-concordance} of principal $\GammaR$-bundles over $S$ is a principal $\GammaR$-bundle on $S \times K$. \end{definition} A $[0,1]$-concordance (normally just called concordance) defines two principal $\GammaR$-bundles on $S$ by restricting to $S \times \{0\}$ and $S \times \{1\}$.
-These are said to be \textbf{concordant} to each other.
+To define a space of principal bundles, we have to define what it entails to be a continuous family of $\SG$-bundles.
+This role will be taken up by the following notion of concordance. \begin{definition} Let $M$ and $K$ be smooth manifolds, where $K$ serves as parameter space.
+A \textbf{$K$-concordance} of principal $\SG$-bundles over $M$ is a principal $\SG$-bundle over $M \times K$. \end{definition} In the particular case where $K=[0,1]$, we refer to a $K$-concordance simply as a concordance.
+The two principal $\SG$-bundles over respectively $M \times\{0\}$ and $M \times \{1\}$ are then said to be \textbf{concordant}.
+Analogously we define a $K$-concordance of microbundles.
+We note that $K$-concordances respect isomorphism classes of principal $\SG$-bundles, so that a $K$-concordance is also defined between elements of $\pb{M}{\SG}$.
+We recall that we introduced the notation $\pb{M}{\SG}$ to denote the set of isomorphism classes of principal $\SG$-bundles over $M$.

-It was proven by Haefliger \cite{Haef2} that any topological groupoid, for us $\GammaR$, admits a \textbf{classifying space} $B\GammaR$ in the sense that: \begin{proposition} Let $M$ be a manifold.
-There is a bijection:
+It was proven by Haefliger~\cite{Haef2} that any topological groupoid $\SG$ admits a \textbf{classifying space} $B\SG$.
+We state the following consequence for a certain class of Lie groupoids. \begin{proposition} Let $M$ be a manifold and $\SG$ a Lie groupoid that is either \'etale or both Hausdorff and second-countable.
+There is a bijection between concordance classes of principal $\SG$-bundles over $M$ and homotopy classes of maps from $M$ into the classifying space $B\SG$:

-between concordance classes of principal bundles and homotopy classes of maps into classifying space. \end{proposition} The statement holds true for arbitrary spaces $S$ instead of $M$, as long as one restricts to numerable principal bundles.
-We do not need this generality.
+\end{proposition} As mentioned, the statement holds true more generally in the topological setting, where the manifold $M$ is replaced by a topological space, the groupoid $\SG$ is a topological groupoid, and the bundles (in particular also the concordances) are topological bundles, as long as one restricts to so-called numerable principal bundles\footnote{A principal bundle is called numerable if it can be given as a cocycle defined on opens $\{U_i\}$ such that there exists a locally finite partition of unity $\{\eta_i\}$ satisfying that $\eta_i^{-1}(0,1] \subset U_i$.}.
+We do not need this generality, but we comment on the transition from the topological to the smooth setting in \cref{sec:classifyingTopSmooth}.

-Proposition \ref{prop:Haefliger} should be understood as a statement about the path-components of the space of principal $\GammaR$-bundles over $M$.
-This suggests taking $\Maps(M,B\GammaR)$ as the space of principal bundles over $M$.
-This is further supported by the following consequence of Proposition \ref{prop:Haefliger}:
+\Cref{pro:HaefligerClassifying} should be understood as a statement about the path-components of the space of isomorphism classes of principal $\SG$-bundles over $M$.
+This suggests taking $\Maps(M,B\SG)$ as the space of principal $\SG$-bundles over $M$.
+This is further supported by the following consequence of \cref{pro:HaefligerClassifying}: